Fodor's Expert Review Parque de la Exposición

-Eager to prove that it was a world-class capital, Lima hosted an international exposition in 1872.
+Eager to prove it was a world-class capital, Lima hosted an international exposition in 1872.
 Several of the buildings constructed for the event still stand, including the neoclassical Palacio de la Exposición, which now serves as the Museo de Arte de Lima.
-Stroll through the grounds and you'll find the eye-popping Pabellón Morisco, or Moorish Pavillion.
+Meanwhile, the park itself has become a busy meetup spot.
+Stroll through the grounds, and you'll find the eye-popping Pabellón Morisco, or Moorish Pavillion.
 Painstakingly restored, this Gothic-style structure has spiral staircases leading to a stained-glass salon on the second floor.
 The nearby Pabellón Bizantino, or Byzantine Pavilion, most closely resembles a turret from a Victorian-era mansion.